JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 By default, a group is **independent** of its position in the groups tree: When selected, only the group's contents are shown.
 However, especially when using dynamic groups, it is often useful to define a subgroup that **refines its supergroup**, i.e., when selected, entries contained in both groups are displayed.
 For example, create a supergroup containing entries with the keyword `distribution` and a subgroup containing entries with the keyword `gauss` that refines this supergroup.
 Selecting the subgroup now displays entries that match both conditions, i.e. are concerned with Gaussian distributions.
 Note that items that only belong to the subgroup `gauss` will not be shown, i.e. for an item to be displayed when selecting `gauss` it is necessary to be assigned to both the subgroup `gauss` and the supergroup `distribution`.
 By adding another refining subgroup for `laplace` to the original supergroup, the grouping can easily be extended.
 In the groups tree, refining groups have a special icon \(this can be turned off in the preferences\).

 The logical complement to a refining group is a group that **includes its subgroups**, i.e. when selected, not only the group's own entries, but also its subgroups' entries are shown.
 In the groups tree, this type of group has a special icon \(this can be turned off in the preferences\).

+In other words, this defines which entries are displayed when this group is selected:

+* **independant**.
+Displays only this group's entries.
+* **intersection**.
+Displays entries contained in both this group and its supergroup.
+* **union**.
+Displays entries contained in this group or its subgroups.

 ## Viewing a group's entries, combining multiple groups